epfl-lasa/docker_setup/README.md

 ### ENV

-The `ENV` command create an environment variable that can be used later in the Dockerfile, but also in the executed container.
+The `ENV` command create an environment variable that can be used later in the `Dockerfile`, but also in the executed container.
 Syntax for using `ENV` is

 ```dockerfile
 ENV MYVAR value